danyjf/tqs_98188/HW1/README.md

 ## Objectives

-Develop a web applicatino, in Spring Boot, with automated tests.
+Develop a web application, in Spring Boot, with automated tests.

 ## Required elements